 In addition to having a strong password alongside 2FA, you can go one step further by using a VPN, particularly if you regularly use insecure or public networks.

 This adds on an extra layer of privacy and anonymity when you are using the internet across these networks.
-Not only does this prevent hackers and man-in-the-middle attacks from compromising your information and accounts, but it also stops people snooping on your internet usage.
+Not only does this prevent hackers and man-in-the-middle attacks from compromising your information and accounts, but it also stops governments and ISPs from snooping on your internet usage.